Eamon-Sheehy/Group3-Final/contributing.md

 # <a name="reportingBugs">Reporting Bugs:</a> <br>
--Bugs are tracked through Github and should be reported under the issues tab on the main repository -Contributors should be notified an issue has been reported via the group discord.
+-Bugs are tracked through Github and should be reported under the issues tab on the main repository<br>
+-Contributors should be notified an issue has been reported via the group discord.<br>
 -Be Specific

 # <a name="thankyou">Thank You!</a> <br>